galeone/rts/README.md

     	Headers to add in every request
   -help
     	prints this help
-  -out string
+  -insecure
+    	Disables TLS Certificate check for HTTPS, use in case HTTPS Server Certificate is signed by an unknown authority -out string
     	Output file.
 Stdout is used if not specified
   -pkg string